 From her dance experience, Mrs. Long has learned lessons that have molded her into the teacher, Director and studio owner that she is today.
 Her goal and passion is to be able to change children's lives through the art of dance.
 She empowers and encourages all who she comes in contact with.
 When she is not at the studio, she is loving life with her husband and two children.

 Ms. Anne was born in Bel Air, Maryland.
 She started dancing at age 4 and danced at the Maryland School of Ballet and Modern Dance for about 12 years.
 Ms. Anne performed in about 18 shows along with 2 nights of performing at a fundraiser for the Center for the Arts.
 She was even a featured dancer on the studios website.
 She then got into the marching band and dance at C. Milton Wright High School.
 Ms. Anne will be attending Towson University in the fall to major in Forensic Chemistry and continue dancing in their dance programs in the near future.
-Ms. Anne has been teaching at Dimensions Dance Center for a year starting in September and in her own words, "I wouldn't change that for the world.
+Ms. Anne has been teaching at Dimensions Dance Center since September 2019 and in her own words, "I wouldn't change that for the world.
 When I am not dancing I am either taking pictures, baking, or playing with my puppy".